 1. Notre Dame Fighting Irish: Social Media Inspiration

 From just a quick glance at their Twitter and Instagram feeds, it’s easy to see that Notre Dame has an impressive social media presence, which is only made possible by their equally impressive social media team.
+Their presence would be even more impressive if they had a company that could help with links on instagram.
+You can click for this review on linktree, a company that helps you create a micro webpage with all your links on for publicity.
 Notre Dame has three team members who handle social media.
 Tamara Brown is charge of the ND Sports Blogger account, which feels more like a fan account.
 Digital Platform Manager Aaron Horvathis manages und.com, as well as watchnd.tv.
 And Social Media Program Manager Katie Mattie oversees all of the Fighting Irish accounts on Facebook, Twitter, Instagram and Snapchat.